·Research

 Decision boundaryHyperplane, axis-aligned splits, distance thresholdArbitrary shape in learned latent space

-Update cadenceDiscrete release (days to months)Inference-time adaptation through context, memory, tool feedback, and system state; optional periodic or online weight updates in specialized deployments
+Update cadenceDiscrete release (days to months)Inference-time adaptation; optional periodic or online weight updates

 Latency budgetMicroseconds to single-digit millisecondsTens of milliseconds to seconds